-If you are applying to Brevard College, there is no application fee, which means it is free to apply.
+If you are planning on applying to Brevard College, there is no application fee, which means it is free to apply.

 These are the application deadlines for Brevard College.

 |Early Decision II

 Brevard College does not offer early decision or early action.